vaizard/mage-provision-lxd/README.md

 localhost # lxc remote list
-localhost # lxc remote list remotehost: localhost # lxc list remotehost:
+localhost # lxc remote list remotehost: localhost # lxc list remotehost: localhost # lxc exec remotehost:remotecontainer      # interact with a remotecontainer from localhost
 ```

 Note that the "remotehost" in the inventory file is the name under which you see the machine with `lxc list remotehost:` - if you use a nonstandard port, i.e. `lxc remote add remotehost 10.20.1.1:48443`, then your inventory expects the given remotehost name, not the port or ip address.